 While it sounds like an idea straight out of science fiction, it may be possible.
 The company believes that the sound waves from different music can create chemical reactions between the shochu and the barrel wood, which alters the aging process.
 Upbeat funk or jazz are livelier with its strong bass and rhythm.
 On the other hand, local folk music might produce a softer finish due to its lower frequencies.
 It’s kind of like giving each shochu its own soundtrack and personality!

 Are you looking for great snacks to go with your drink?
 Check out TokyoTreat!
-TokyoTreat delivers the best Japanese snacks, drinks, sweets, and noodles straight from Japan to your door so that you can have a fun summer party at home!
+TokyoTreat delivers the best Japanese snacks, drinks, sweets, and noodles straight from Japan to your door!

 Another factor that makes Nishihira Distillery’s products more special is the material they use, which is brown sugar shochu, also known as kokuto shochu in Japanese.
 Unlike most types of shochu, which are made from grains or sweet potatoes, this uses kokuto, a pure and unrefined form of brown sugar made by boiling sugarcane juice until it crystallizes.
 This gives the drink a rich aroma and a slightly caramel-like sweetness without being syrupy.